Law Enforcement Officer Position

 Felony Conviction(s) as a Juvenile Will be carefully reviewed on a case by case basis

-Ability to Read & Write the English Language Yes
+Ability to Read, Speak & Write the English Language Yes

 Basic Law Enforcement Academy Certification Washington State within 1 year of hire

-Multiple Scores from Same Applicant We only consider the most recent score
+Multiple Scores from Same Applicant We consider the highest score received within the past one year

 Port of Seattle Police Department - Police Officer Disqualifiers